adonisdario/data-science/best-gk-2023-24/readme.md

 - **B. Samba:**
   - 5th in Save% (78.7%) | 7th in Goals Avoided (+19.2) | 48th in Saves/90 (3.1) 😐 | 97% of 90s% played 💪
   - His team conceded few Shots on target and most of the high value ones were Avoided;

+Donnarumma, Sommer, Di Gregorio and Samba appears at the top 10 list of both Save% and Goals Avoided.
+And by looking at the chart, they appear over the trendline;

+Despite playing 71% of the available games, Donnarumma stood out as the best goalkeeper from the top5 leagues.

 ------

 ## Worst